markjprice/web-dev-net9/docs/errata/improvements.md

 - [Page 463 - Installing the dev tunnel CLI](#page-463---installing-the-dev-tunnel-cli)
 - [Page 478 - Installing Umbraco CMS](#page-478---installing-umbraco-cms)
 - [Page 500 - Good media practices, Page 502 - Uploading images to Umbraco CMS](#page-500---good-media-practices-page-502---uploading-images-to-umbraco-cms)

+# Page 2 - Introducing Web Development Using Controllers

+> Thanks to [michaelt-94](https://github.com/michaelt-94) for raising [this issue on June 10, 2025](https://github.com/markjprice/web-dev-net9/issues/60).

+In the next edition, I plan to swap the order of sections 2 and 3 in Chapter 1:

+- Understanding ASP.NET Core
+- Structuring projects and managing packages
+- Making good use of the GitHub repository for this book
+- Building an entity model for use in the rest of the book

+This would put the section titled *Making good use of the GitHub repository for this book* immediately after the section titled *Understanding ASP.NET Core*.
+And I will add a note to tell the reader that the reason that I recommend downloading or cloning the GitHub repository so that they can refer to it while they create their own solution from scratch.
+That's why the downloaded solution and their own solution should go in different folders.
+The reader is not just cloning skeleton code that you add to as the book moves forward.
+Cloning the solution is optional.
+The book's tasks will walk you through creating all code solutions yourself.

+Then the *Structuring projects and managing packages* section would come immediately before the *Building an entity model for use in the rest of the book* section where the reader will create projects in the folder hierarchy.
+That should improve the flow and reduce confusion.

 # Page 3 - History of ASP.NET Core